benjamincrozat/content/posts/php-redirect-to-another-page.md

 Location: https://example.com
 ```

-To make it a `301 Moved Permanently` kind of redirection, you can leverage the `header()` function third argument: `$response_code`:
+To make it a `301 Moved Permanently` kind of redirection, you can leverage the `header()` function's third argument: `$response_code`:

 ```php
 header('Location: https://example.com', response_code: 301);
 ```

-Which sends a HTTP response that looks like this:
+Which sends an HTTP response that looks like this:

 ```http
 HTTP/1.1 301 Moved Permanently